 Chapter One: The Boy Who Died

 The prosecution had made their case, and a strong one at that, thought Jonathan Grimsby.
-He stared down at his tightly clasped hands only faintly listening to the opposition’s final summation.
-Mr Grimsby, the Advocate for the Defence, would have his turn to speak momentarily, and he found himself in something of a quandary.
+He stared down at his tightly clasped hands, only faintly listening to the opposition’s final summation.
+Mr Grimsby, the Advocate for the Defence, would have his turn to speak momentarily, but he found himself in something of a quandary.

 For the most part he agreed with what he was arguing.
 After all, he was widely thought of as one of the Ministry of Magic’s more progressive voices.
-On this occasion however, Grimsby found himself questioning whether he was worthy to count himself among that small group.
+On this occasion however, with the way he was feeling, Grimsby found himself questioning whether he was worthy to count himself among that small group.